-- Student Transportation Fund - School Board Admin Fund - The Student Transportation Fund increase is especially important as the funding has significantly closed the deficit within this envelope.
-For the 2024-25 school year, the transportation envelope was under-funded by \$1.35 million; this has now been reduced to a deficit of \$193,000. - In addition, the REPs totalling \$4.1 million have been allocated to Grand Erie for 2025-26.
-Figure 1 on the next page summarizes these grants and compares them against 2024-25. - Annually, the Community Use of School Rates are approved by the Board of Trustees.
+- o The Student Transportation Fund increase is especially important as the funding has significantly closed the deficit within this envelope.
+For the 2024-25 school year, the transportation envelope was under-funded by \$1.35 million; this has now been reduced to a deficit of \$193,000. - o In addition, the REPs totalling \$4.1 million have been allocated to Grand Erie for 2025-26.
+Figure 1 on the next page summarizes these grants and compares them against 2024-25. - o Annually, the Community Use of School Rates are approved by the Board of Trustees.
 These are now included as part of the budget approval process.
 Refer to the table of rates in Appendix B.

-• Staffing
+Staffing